Learn About Counselling and Psychotherapy

 Create a new way of looking at challenging issues and move towards effective solutions.

-Counselling can assist you with a wide variety of mental health and emotional challenges.
-Counselling can help eliminate or manage troubling symptoms so you can function better, increase your well-being, feel better, and recover.
+The process can help eliminate or manage troubling symptoms so you can function better, increase your well-being, feel better, and recover.

 Problems helped by counsellor include difficulties in coping with daily life, the impact of trauma, medical illness, or loss, like the death of a loved one; and specific mental health issues, like depression or anxiety.
 I apply a variety different types of counselling approaches, and some may work better with specific problems or issues.